Is Budapest Walkable? (+4 Best Places on Foot!)

 Yes, Budapest is a walkable city and there are many tourist attractions close to each other that you can explore on foot.

-The city centre of Budapest has well-built pavements for pedestrians and the pedestrian crossings are clearly marked including with traffic lights.
 In Budapest, most people follow the traffic lights and you don’t see a lot of people crossing the road if the traffic light is red for pedestrians.

 Sidewalks in Budapest